nettybun/haptic/src/state/readme.md

     wire will throw.

   - They're finite-state-machines that can be reset, running, idle, paused, and stale.
-They use the FSM state to stop infinite loops, skip runs when paused, and resume work (if needed) when unpaused.
+They use the FSM state to stop infinite loops, skip being run when paused or when part of a computed-signal, and knowing if they need to run once they're resumed.

   - They keep track of how many times they've run.
 This is useful for profiling and debugging.

-  - The wire function `wire.fn` can be replaced.
+  - The wire function has post-run tasks which are used to piggyback on a wire run in a non-destructive way.
 It may not seem immediately useful, but this is how `api.patch` wires reactivity into the DOM and is also why a single wire to be patched into multiple places in the DOM.
+Computed-signals update their stored values this way too.

   - In the rare case that a function (maybe third party) requires a "\$" token as a parameter but you don't want to consent to unknown subscriptions in